steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 # What Is It?

-Don't worry, SimpleMock isn't a library.
+Don't worry, SimpleMock isn't another library!
 Like many good things, SimpleMock is a pattern.
-The SimpleMock pattern breaks the need for a mocking library.

-My examples are in C# because that is what I got paid to write today: so it is freshest in memory.
-SimpleMock works in any language with closures that can be passed around by reference, so off the top of my head: C#, Java, F#, Scala, PHP, C++, Ruby, and Python.
-I'm sure you can think of others.

 # Benefits

++ Reduced boilerplate
++ Saves interfaces for real polymorphism
++ Simplify test code
++ Reduces testing concerns in production code
++ Removes need for fragile IOC containers
++ Better abstraction design
++ Can convert one class at a time!

 The SimpleMock pattern promotes a better design of your abstractions and simpler tests.
 The pattern also reduces boilerplate and the pollution of your production